top

 On that page you will find the ELAP Feed Transportation Tool that helps document and estimate payments to cover feed transportation costs caused by drought.

-Emergency haying and grazing of Conservation Reserve Program acres
+Emergency Haying and Grazing of Conservation Reserve Program Acres

 When authorized, the Emergency haying and grazing of Conservation Reserve Program acres allows producers to graze livestock on lands enrolled in CRP, except for during primary nesting season.